-If you’re a senior citizen or someone who’s making decisions on behalf of a senior, it’s important that you work with an attorney who focuses on Elder Law to navigate the unique legal needs of your “golden years”.
+If you’re an older person or someone who’s making decisions on behalf of an older person, it’s important that you work with an attorney who focuses on Elder Law to navigate the unique legal needs of your “golden years”.
 Our aging population faces complex legal concerns that can affect your loved ones and possibly have unintended legal consequences.

 Elder Law encompasses many different fields of law.
 It was created to assist you or your loved ones reaching life’s later years in the following ways:

 - Preservation/transfer of assets seeking to avoid spousal impoverishment when a spouse enters a nursing home.

 - Conservatorships and guardianships.